Haystack Cookies are easy no-bake cookies that are ready in under 20 minutes! Perfect when you need to make a treat for a party in a pinch!

-Just like my recipes for Avalanche Cookies, No- Bake Cookies and Peanut Butter and Chocolate No-Bake Cookies, this is a delicious Cookie that you can make in minutes with no oven!
+Just like the popular recipes for No Bake Cookies and Peanut Butter and Chocolate No Bake Cookies, this butterscotch Cookie recipe is a delicious, crunchy dessert that you can literally make in minutes!

 Sabrina’s Haystack Cookies Recipe